mirqr/zebra-brain/README.md

 The original pipeline assumes access to high-performance computing (HPC) infrastructure with Slurm workload management, requiring proprietary (MATLAB) or root-level permissions to install dependencies.

-This implementation fully replaces the original Bash-based implementation with Python while ensuring that it remains lightweight, portable, and self-contained.
-It eliminates unnecessary dependencies and parallelization overhead, making it easier to run on any machine, including standard laptops.
+This Python implementation replaces the original Bash version with a lightweight, self-contained solution that eliminates unnecessary dependencies and parallelization overhead.
+The result is a portable tool that runs efficiently on any machine, from servers to standard laptops.

 ## Key Improvements